We recommend this soundbar for most people

 Roku Streambar price

-You can get this Roku Streambar for $129.99.
+The Roku Streambar used to go for $129.99 but now you can get it for just $99.99.
 Is that a lot?
 For some things, yes, but for a soundbar, no. We’ve seen soundbars that cost waaaay more, so this is a steal.

 This streambar works with many different televisions, so you likely won’t have to drop money on a new TV unless you want to.